sofwerx/skill-pdf/README.md

 * Need to change  pdf file name in pdfkeywordpagesearch.py
 * Some python packges may need to bed installed in the python virtual environment

 Clone the repo to the location of the skills.
-They should be in /opt/mycroft/skills/
+Skills should be in /opt/mycroft/skills/

 Restart Mycroft wait 30 seconds and begin.